Mr-Z2001/JoMatch/README.md

 # JoMatch

-This repository contains the source code of our work CJSM.
+This repository contains the source code of our work *JoMatch: A Parallel Joining-based Subgraph Matching Method*